Art in Architecture

-Media installation as part of the corporate interior of Sparkasse Münden
+Media installation FLUX as part of the corporate interior of Sparkasse Münden

 The Area Composing interweaves images and sounds of the three-river city of Hannoversch Münden into a medial urban portrait that links the rivers as historical lifelines with the virtual financial flows of the present.

 The installation runs as a video triptych with a permanently integrated sound system in the new reception hall of the Sparkasse in Hannoversch Münden.
 The art-in-building project was developed in close cooperation with the architects‘ office.

 - Idea and artistic conception

 - Image and sound recording

 - Technical planning